itstreefam/codeHistories/README.md

     }
     ```
     This is to make sure that when you run ```codehistories <cmd> [args]```, the bash terminal can understand and capture the execution's output.
 You need to always run your code with ```codehistories``` as prefix since it is an important keyword for the tool to capture the code state and output.

-2. Press on the multi-play button (which says “Code Histories commit” if you hover over it) the first time to load in the bash_profile.

-3. In case you don't want to type out full execution command every time, you use Ctrl + Shift + C (or CMD + Shift + C on Mac) to update the command for the subsequent executions.
+2. In case you don't want to type out full execution command every time, you use Ctrl + Shift + C (or CMD + Shift + C on Mac) to update the command for the subsequent executions.
 Then you can press the multi-play button to run the updated execution.
 For e.g. if you want to run an http server, you set the command to ```python -m http.server 8080```.
 Note that this command will be updated for all future executions until you change it again.

-4. Please don’t make changes while the code is running, as these may not be captured correctly.
+3. Please don’t make changes while the code is running, as these may not be captured correctly.
 Also, if you do not want to commit changes because an execution was detected incorrectly, there is a confirmation box on the lower right of the screen that will appear after the codes were committed so you can undo and go back to the previous commit.
 In the case where the box has already disappeared, you can do ```git reset HEAD~1``` in the terminal to revert back to the previous correct commit.

-5. When starting up codeHistories extension, codeHistories.git will be created and set as default.
+4. When starting up codeHistories extension, codeHistories.git will be created and set as default.
 The intention here is to have a git repo solely for codeHistories commits which would not interfere with the commonly known .git repo (that might contain more meaningful, containing larger changes commits, especially if user starts out with repos cloned online).The user can switch back and forth between .git and codeHistories.git using Ctrl + Shift + G (or CMD + Shift + G on Mac) or searching for Code Histories: Select git repo (from VS Code View tab -> Command Palette.. option).

 ## Release Notes